-Performance-Based Fees and Side-by-Side Management
+Item 6 Performance-Based Fees and Side-By-Side Management

 We do not accept performance-based fees or participate in side-by-side management.
-Performance-based fees are fees that are based on a share of capital gains or capital appreciation of a client's account.
+Performance-based fees are fees that are based on a share of a capital gains or capital appreciation of a client's account.
 Side-by-side management refers to the practice of managing accounts that are charged performance-based fees while at the same time managing accounts that are not charged performance-based fees.
-Our fees are calculated as described above in the section "Fees", and are not charged on the basis of a share of capital gains upon, or capital appreciation of, the funds in your advisory account.
+Our fees are calculated as described in the Fees and Compensation section above, and are not charged on the basis of a share of capital gains upon, or capital appreciation of, the funds in your advisory account.